JuliaLang/julia/doc/src/manual/multi-threading.md

 3. A related third strategy is to use a yield-free queue.
-We don't currently have a lock-free queue implemented in Base, but `Base.InvasiveLinkedListSynchronized{T}` is suitable.
+We don't currently have a lock-free queue implemented in Base, but `Base.IntrusiveLinkedListSynchronized{T}` is suitable.
 This can frequently be a good strategy to use for code with event loops.
 For example, this strategy is employed by `Gtk.jl` to manage lifetime ref-counting.
 In this approach, we don't do any explicit work inside the `finalizer`, and instead add it to a queue